doc-ai/tensorio-ios/README.md

 <a name="quantization-field"></a>
 #### The Quantization Field

-Instruct TensorIO to perform quantization by adding a *quantization* field to an input dictionary:
+Instruct TensorIO to perform quantization by adding a *quantize* field to an input dictionary:

 ```json
 "inputs": [